 Synopsis of Program:

 iDigBio is the national coordinating center for NSF’s 10-year Advancing Digitization of Biodiversity Collections (ADBC) program, which is guided by the vision to digitize and mobilize hundreds of millions of vouchered natural history museum specimens for research.
 These digitized data constitute a primary platform for “Big Data” research in the biodiversity sciences.
-Once aggregated, they are freely available for education, outreach, and other Broader Impacts activities. iDigBio strives to further opportunities in education, outreach, and broadening participation in collections science.
-In this effort, we are offering 10 summer internship positions at the Florida Museum of Natural History collections in Gainesville, Florida in 2020.
+Once aggregated, they are freely available for education, outreach, and other Broader Impacts activities.
+The goal of this program is to leverage the existing collections network created by iDigBio and ADBC to engage undergraduate students from underserved communities with authentic research experiences in natural history collections (NHCs) with the goal of exposing them to the variety of career opportunities and required skill sets related to the biodiversity sciences.
+In this effort, we are offering 10 summer internship positions at the Florida Museum of Natural History collections in Gainesville, Florida in 2021.

-The iDigBio Summer Internship program will provide funding for undergraduate students from accredited institutions to work within a partnering natural history collection (see below for lab descriptions) over an 8 week period during the summer of 2020.
+The iDigBio Summer Internship program will provide funding for undergraduate students from accredited institutions to work within a partnering natural history collection (see below for lab descriptions) over an 8-week period during the summer of 2021.
 Interns will be expected to help with the digitization, curation, and research efforts in their lab, with options to complete their own research project.
-Interns will participate in virtual and in-person meet-ups with their cohort to build professional skills including, but not limited to: grant writing, scientific poster designs, and scientific writing throughout their cohort year (March - October 2020).
-Interns will also receive funding to attend a professional meeting in 2020 to disseminate their research and experience to the greater science community.
+Interns will participate in virtual and in-person meet-ups with their cohort to build professional skills including, but not limited to: grant writing, scientific poster designs, and scientific writing throughout their cohort year (April - December 2021).
+Interns will also receive funding to attend a professional meeting in 2021 to disseminate their research and experience to the greater science community.
 Interns will also have the option to participate as peer mentors for subsequent cohorts.

 Anticipated Type of Award: Internship

 Estimated Number of Awards: 10